steffenbusch/caddy-extra-placeholders/README.md

 This example demonstrates how to use the additional placeholders provided by this plugin to dynamically insert Caddy version information, system uptime, and a random integer between 10 and 50 into an HTTP response.

+Using `{extra.newline}` at the end of the `respond` directive inserts a newline character.
+While it's possible to directly enter a newline in the Caddyfile, where the closing `"` would then be on a new line, inputting `"\n"` would not work as expected — it would be used literally in the response instead of as a newline.
+The `{extra.newline}` placeholder offers a clearer and more readable alternative for inserting actual newline characters.

 ### Random Integer Configuration

 To configure the range for the `{extra.rand.int}` placeholder, use the `rand_int` subdirective inside the `extra_placeholders` directive.
 The format is: